-7 Best Principals for How to camp responsibly
+7 Best Principals for How to Camp Responsibly

 I’m always surprised by the number of people I see throwing bottles and cans into the fire and leaving a mess on the camping trail.
 On the other hand, I get a tinge of pride when I see campers leaving their campsite with no evidence of their stay, except maybe a small flattened patch of grass from their tent.